-The following sections provide the network components utilized in the VMDC 3.0 and 3.0.1 solutions (Table 2-1).
-Snapshots of the two final network topology models validated in VMDC 3.0, Typical End-to-End (Figure 2-7), and Extended End-to-End (Figure 2-8) are included, plus diagrams specific to the Typical DC topologies employed in the subsequent VMDC 3.0.1 update.
-However, it should be noted that earlier analysis focusing on FabricPath resiliency explored additional options such as Nexus 5000-based leaf and spine nodes, and the alternative of routing at the access-edge node rather than the aggregation-edge.
-This analysis yielded good convergence results across the fabric; generally sub-3 second for most aggregation-edge failures and subsecond for access-edge failures but did not include service node attachment.
+The following sections provide the network components utilized in the solution (Figure 2-7), and a snapshot of the two final network topology models validated in this system release, Typical End-to-End (Figure 2-8), and Extended End-to-End (Figure 2-9).
+These models will be the focus for the rest of this document.
+However, it should be noted that earlier analysis focusing on FabricPath resiliency explored additional options such as N5k-based leaf and spine nodes, and the alternative of routing at the access-edge node rather than the aggregation-edge.
+This analysis yielded good convergence results across the fabric; generally sub-3 second for most aggregation-edge failures and sub-second for access-edge failures but did not include service node attachment.
 The models included in this document were selected for expanded end-to-end validation as generally more representative of current deployment trends and relevance.